enzanki-ars/voicemeeter-remote-python/README.md

 #### `voicemeeter.launch(kind_id, delay=1)`
 Launches Voicemeeter.
 If Voicemeeter is already launched, it is brought to the front.
 Wait for `delay` seconds after a launch is dispatched.

-#### `voicemeeter.remote(kind_id, delay: float=.001, max_polls: int=5) -> 'instanceof(VMRemote)'`
+#### `voicemeeter.remote(kind_id, delay: float=.001, max_polls: int=20) -> 'instanceof(VMRemote)'`
 Factory function for remotes.
 - delay: interval between polls
 - max_polls: maximum number of times a dirty parameter is polled.

+The Voicemeeter API in its lowest form does not manage syncing but does provide polling functions for a developer to implement in whichever way they see best.
+In this
+Python wrapper syncing is managed using the `@polling` function decorator that wraps the getters.
+To modify the timings you may change the value of delay and max_polls.

 max_polls define the number of times dirty parameters are polled separated by a given delay interval.
-Since the time taken for the Voicemeeter background service to update the polling parameters varies this allows for a quicker response time up to a max delay.
+Since the time taken for the Voicemeeter background service to update the polling parameters varies this allows for a variable response time up to a max delay.

-The wrapper passes 1000 unit test runs cleanly with default values but if you wish to alter these settings you may do so with argument variables to voicemeeter.remote.
-If changing either argument be aware that max delay on getters is defined as the product of delay and max_polls.

 Setters and polling functions run without any delay.

+Default values are expected to be safe, in fact I've managed to get reliable test runs with faster settings but adjust according to your needs.

+If you wish to implement your own syncing logic simply remove the '@polling' decorator from the getter functions.

 ### `VMRemote` (higher level)
 #### `vmr.type`